FOR IMMEDIATE RELEASE

-State-of-the-art facility will be third largest hostel in North America
+The state-of-the-art facility will be the third largest hostel in North America

 The hostel will feature 480 beds with great city views.
 Prices will start at $29 per guest per night, enticing budget travelers to experience Boston’s culture and history.
 And gone are the uncomfortable communal style bathrooms of the past as guests will enjoy 100 private bathrooms adjacent to each room.

 The adaptive re-use of the building will help to integrate new and efficient green technologies and extraordinary features including recycled building materials, green elevators, and ENERGY STAR appliances and equipment, all of which cater to the growing international trend toward more environmentally-conscious travel.
 The new building is also on track to become LEED Gold certified with the pending installation of proposed solar thermal panels once the required $90,000 in funding is raised.

 “Our new hostel will promote eco-tourism globally.
 Guests in our facility will use less building energy and have less of an impact on the environment, which was one of our main goals when drafting the plan for our new hostel,” said Deborah Ruhe, Executive Director of Hostelling International New England.
 “And whether they come as part of a personal journey or part of a class trip, our guests will enjoy safe, affordable accommodations.”